MVR Compliance | Employer Compliance

 Employer Must Provide the Following:

 STEP 1: Pre-Adverse Action Letter – Provide the Pre-Adverse Letter, Copy of the MVR Report and a Copy of the FCRA Summary of Rights to the applicant.
 This information is sent prior to taking any action and employer should allow the applicant 5 business days to dispute the accuracy of what was reported.
 This information can be emailed or sent via mail with evidence of receipt.
-The applicant can go here to submit their request: MVR Dispute Request Form
+The applicant can go here to submit a request if they did not receive a copy of their report: MVR Report Request Form

 STEP 2: Adverse Action Letter – this notice is sent after employer decides to take adverse action of not hiring the applicant.